AudioMoG: Guiding Audio Generation with Mixture-of-Guidance: Experiments

 \subsection{Main results}

-\textbf{T2A generation results.} We conduct a comparison study of audio generation quality across GT (\textit{i.e.}, ground-truth audio) and a range of systems, including AudioGen, AudioGen-Large \citep{kreuk2022audiogen}, Make-An-Audio \citep{huang2023make}, TANGO-AF\&AC-FT-AC \citep{kong2024improving}, AudioLDM-Large-Full \citep{liu2023audioldm}, AudioLDM 2, AudioLDM 2-Large \citep{liu2024audioldm}, and Stable Audio Open \citep{evans2025stable}.
+\paragraph{T2A generation results} We conduct a comparison study of audio generation quality across GT (\textit{i.e.}, ground-truth audio) and a range of systems.
 The descriptions of these models are further detailed in the Appendix \ref{baseline}.
-For AudioGen and AudioLDM, we report the metrics as presented in their original papers, and for the rest of the methods, we cite the results from ETTA \citep{lee2024etta}.
+For AudioGen and AudioLDM, we report the metrics as presented in their original papers, and for the rest of the methods, we cite the results from ETTA \cite{lee2024etta}.
+In MoG-PG we set $w_1=4.6, w_2=0.2$, while in MoG-HG, we set $w_1=4.0, w_2=3.3,w_3=1.2$.
 To demonstrate the effectiveness of our method, we further evaluate the base model using only CFG.
 The best results are achieved when the CFG scale is set to $w=7$.
-For a fair comparison, we fix the number of function evaluations (NFE) to 400 \footnote{This corresponds to 200 sampling steps for CFG and 100 for HG.
+For a fair comparison, we fix the number of function evaluations (NFE) to 400\footnote{This corresponds to 200 sampling steps for CFG and 100 for HG.
 For PG, we instead keep the number of sampling steps consistent with HG, yielding an NFE of 300, as we observed that further increasing it leads to slight performance degradation for PG.} for both our method and the CFG-only baseline, \textit{ensuring equal inference cost}.
 All evaluations are conducted on the AudioCaps test set using standard objective metrics for quantitative comparison.
 The main results are summarized in Table~\ref{tab:objective}.
 We have the following conclusions:

 \textit{Under equal inference resources, our method uniformly outperforms CFG-only.} In terms of audio quality, our proposed methods demonstrate significantly improved performance compared to CFG-only under the same inference budget.
 Specifically, both PG and HG outperform CFG-only across all objective metrics.
 Our results show that improved quality can be achieved \textit{without} increasing inference cost.
-Notably, our HG-improved variant gives an updated result, achieving a FAD of 1.38, KL of 1.44, IS of 13.58, and a CLAP score of 0.54.